(Photography by Sam Holden)

 Licences expire on 31st December 2018 and do not renew automatically.
 It is your responsibility to ensure you have a current licence.

 In addition to successfully completing a full, UK Indoor Track Accreditation, anyone intending to participate in the Track League for the first time will need to develop their experience/skills sufficiently for racing PRIOR TO REGISTERING.
-Bridging the gap between accreditation and racing is essential for racing confidently and safely.
+Bridging the gap between accreditation and racing on the track is essential for racing confidently and safely.

 New riders are encouraged to come and spectate and/or volunteer to help if they want to get a clearer idea of what is involved.